 If APA or MLA style seems too formal, you can make a section called “Publications.”
 In this section, list each item with the title, publisher, and date.
 You can use a template or resume builder to make it look neat.
 Focus on making it easy to read and relevant, rather than sticking to a strict citation style.

 Selectivity is important, especially for jobs that are not in academics.
 You should focus on publications that relate directly to the job you want or highlight major achievements.
-Having too many publications may not be helpful and can sometimes confuse recruiters.
+It might also be a good idea to bring up relvant publications when you’re following up on an application.